TDarkShadow/iheartnewvegas/newvegassharp.md

 [**TYPE4 - Body and Armors**](https://www.nexusmods.com/newvegas/mods/66903)
 Female body replacer featuring no neckseams and much improved arms and upperbody.
 Complete set of armor and clothing with support for all DLCs.
+- Also install [**TYPE 4 Patches**](https://drive.google.com/file/d/15PlLJxpq_AsnbaNZlSkTndXwM83oIfu_/view?usp=sharing).
+A variety of patches for mods featured in this guide.
+- Delete the following records in **FNVEdit**.
+  - ArmorRadiationSuit
+  - ArmorRadiationSuitAdvanced
+  - MS03EnvironmentSuit
+  - CSArmorRadiationSuit
+- Hide the **meshes\armor\enclavescientist** folder.

+> This removes the Radiation Suit and related changes which are, frankly, terrible.

 [**Mannequin Races**](https://www.nexusmods.com/newvegas/mods/62785)
 Adds seven new custom races to Fallout New Vegas.